 - You lose people’s goodwill with this: it’s not what great leaders do

-Nobody likes being dominated, and if you do it too often, people will come to resent you (and that’s possibly the reason why Melania doesn’t want to hold his husband’s hand).
+Nobody likes being dominated, and if you do it too often, people will come to resent you (and that’s possibly the reason why Melania doesn’t want to hold her husband’s hand).

 Avoid The “Agree and Amplify”